OfficeDev/office-js-docs-pr/docs/reference/manifest/overriddenbyribbonapi.md

 - [Ribbon 1.2](../requirement-sets/add-in-commands-requirement-sets.md) (Required for Excel, PowerPoint, and Word.)

 If this element is omitted, the default is `false`.
-If it is used, it must be the *first* child element of its parent element.
+If it's used, it must be the *first* child element of its parent element.

 > [!NOTE]
 > For a full understanding of this element, please read [Implement an alternate UI experience when custom contextual tabs are not supported](../../design/contextual-tabs.md#implement-an-alternate-ui-experience-when-custom-contextual-tabs-are-not-supported).